 AAT and VCAT: introduction

 People affected by certain decisions of the Commonwealth Government or its agencies may appeal to the Commonwealth Administrative Appeals Tribunal (AAT).
 Similarly, people affected by certain decisions of the Victorian Government or its agencies may appeal to the Administrative Division of the Victorian Civil and Administrative Tribunal (VCAT).
-Contact details for AAT and VCAT are supplied at the end of this chapter.
+See Contacts for AAT and VCAT details.

 The relevant legislation for AAT is the Administrative Appeals Tribunal Act 1975 (Cth) (“AAT Act”).
 The relevant legislation for VCAT is the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”).